Best of the One and Only SAINT PETERSBURG

 The Palace Square is the heart of Saint Petersburg.
 Right in the middle of it is the Alexander Column and without it, the visitor can get lost in the immense free space bordered by Hermitage and the huge arch of the General Staff Building.
 As sun rays, from the Palace Square, are starting channels and streets, some of them with the notorious names like Millionaire’s Street.
 The entire place around is full of palaces of the previous Russian nobles and if you follow the channels will reach the Russian Museum and its art exhibitions and the Church of the Spilled Blood.
 The palace square looks surrealistic under the snow with hundreds of people walking around and it is difficult to say who is local and who is a just tourist.
 Even the foreigners dress like Russians – it is their only way to survive in the cold.

 The Hermitage is the most famous museum in Russia.
 This is both good and bad.
 Good because the art collections of Hermitage are world-renowned and contain some unique pieces of Picasso, Matisse, and Gauguin.
 It is bad because it is difficult to get a ticket and you need to wait a long time in the queue at the ticket office.
 As I have said before, in -18 C this is not a preferable option.
 During our first day in Saint Petersburg, we waited at Hermitage ticket kiosks for around one hour.
 A the end we gave up because even after buying our tickets we would wait again because the access is limited due to the big number of visitors.
 So, there are tours every 30 or so minutes.
 We couldn’t stand the cold and decided to go another day.
 As it came out, we didn’t have this opportunity because the museum is closed on Monday.
-As I say in such situation, this is an opportunity to come again, in summer of course.
+As I say in such a situation, this is an opportunity to come again, in summer of course.

 Saint Isaac’s Square is a beautiful place to walk in the evening.
 The covered with snow park is behind the St. Isaac’s Cathedral which is impressive building with covered with a gold dome and it can be seen from all over the city.
 Inside the interior of the church can be only described with the word “colossal”.
 The dome is so high and the elements of artwork on its walls so impressive that a person feels like a Lilliputian.
 The cathedral is named to be one of the largest in the world but its style is nowhere near the bright Orthodox style cathedrals.
-Not one of my favorite but definitely a place to be visited!
+Not one of my favourite but definitely a place to be visited!

 The last day of our trip we were looking for Church of Spilled Blood or also known as the Resurrection of Our Saviour.
 On the way, walking on the back street, I saw a name: Jamie Oliver.
 What?
 Jamie’s in Russia?!
 Impossible!
 Well, it came out that it is possible.
-At Jamie’s Italian, we had wonderful lunch with dishes based on the traditional Italian food but reinvented by Jamie Oliver.
+At Jamie’s Italian, we had a wonderful lunch with dishes based on the traditional Italian food but reinvented by Jamie Oliver.
 It was good to change from the typical Russian dishes that I enjoy very much but needed a bit change.
 Try Jamie’s Italian Burger, it costs 790 rubles and it is not only looking enticing but also is mouth-melting.
 Another Jamie’s was opened in Moscow recently.
 You can find it at 2 Ohotny Riad.

 However, if you want to stick to traditional Russian food and experiences, my recommendation is to plan a Russian afternoon tea time at Severyanin.
 The afternoon tea is served ONLY on Sundays and costs 300 rubles.
 It includes tea from samovar and meat pies and sweet cakes as much as you can drink and eat.
 The best bonus of this experience is the atmosphere.
 Very much visited by local people, especially big families – from the grandparents to the youngest children, Severyanin is one place where you can mix with the people of St. Petersburg and have a nice time in peaceful place in a beautiful classic environment.

 The Church of the Spilled Blood is the most beautiful, impressive and very Russian church in Saint Petersburg.
-Richly decorated outside, with much larger and smaller domes in a shape of onions, painted in different colors, this church is a concurrent of the popular St. Basil’s Cathedral in Moscow but I will say that there is nothing to compare here.
+Richly decorated outside, with much larger and smaller domes in a shape of onions, painted in different colours, this church is a concurrent of the popular St. Basil’s Cathedral in Moscow but I will say that there is nothing to compare here.
 Probably the most distinguished details of this church are the 144 coat of arms represented as mosaics on the bell tower.
 They represent the provinces of the Russian Empire.
 Every detail on this church needs attention.
 Once again, a visitor will be amazed by the fine art that Russians implement in all their architecture and traditional works.

 One of the best things everyone visiting Saint Petersburg in winter can do, despite or because of the cold, is to walk on the embankments of Neva River at night.
 This walks gives you perspective to the numerous bridges, all of them decorated for the holidays.
 Only walking along the river you can understand the size and the importance of this river for the city but also for the Russian Empire in the past.
 At this moment, in early January, the water is frozen and the whole river bed looks like a huge snow desert.
 But in spite of the snow desert, the life on both sides of the river is bubbling and you may feel it as nowhere else – lively and flourishing.